Derived Azumaya algebras and twisted $K$-theory: Higher categorical preliminaries

 \subsection{DG-categories}

 We assume the reader is familiar with the basics of dg-categories.
-Therefore we just describe how, for our purposes, they can be subsumed into the language of stable $\infty$-categories. \\
+Therefore we just describe how, for our purposes, they can be subsumed into the language of stable $\infty$-categories.
 For a fixed commutative ring $k$ there exists an $\infty$-category $Dg(k)$ encoding the homotopy theory of (small) dg-categories up to quasi-equivalences.
 See \cite{keller} for a more thorough discussion.
-There exists a ``dg nerve" functor $N_{dg}: Dg(k) \to Cat_{\infty}$ and version for ``big" dg categories.
+There exists a ``dg-nerve" functor $N_{dg}: Dg(k) \to Cat_{\infty}$.
 Moreover, a dg category $\mathcal{C}$ will be presentable (in the d.g. category sense) if and only if the associated $\infty$-category $N_{dg}( \mathcal{C})$ is presentable.
-Hence we can define the restriction $N_{dg} : Dg(k)^{p} \to \mathcal{P}r^{L,st}$ This functor is known to be conservative and reflects fully faithfullness.
+Hence we can define the restriction $N_{dg} : Dg(k)^{lp} \to \mathcal{P}r^{L,st}$, where $Dg(k)^{lp}$ is the $\infty$-category of presentable dg-categories and colimit preserving dg-functors.
+This functor is known to be conservative and reflects fully faithfullness.
 It also preserves the associated homotopy categories and therefore preserves the notion of compact generators.
 One can therefore restrict even further to obtain $N_{dg}: Dg(k)^{cc} \to \mathcal{P}r^{L, st, \omega}$ where $Dg(k)^{cc}$ denotes compactly generated presentable dg categories. \\ Now, $Dg(k)^{cc} \simeq Dg(k)^{idem}$, the presentable $\infty$-category of small dg-categories up to Morita equivalence.
 In \cite{cohn2013}, it is shown that there is a factorization

 with the last map being the forgetful functor and the first map being an equivalence.
-Hence, we are able to identify Cat$^{\text{perf}}(k) \simeq Mod_{Mod_{k}} \mathcal{P}r^{L, st, \omega}$ with the $\infty$-category of small idempotent complete $k$-dg categories. \\
+Hence, we are able to identify Cat$^{\text{perf}}(k) \simeq Mod_{Mod_{k}} (\mathcal{P}r^{L, st, \omega})$ with the $\infty$-category of small idempotent complete $k$-dg categories. \\

 This identification will allow us to work with dg-categories and categories of their invariants (for instance, their $K$-theory spectra) in the same setting.